Justin Houston: 2016

 Houston began the season on the physically unable to perform list after having ACL surgery in February.
 One month after the regular season started, he was activated for a three-week practice period.
 At the end of the period, the Chiefs had to activate him or place him on injured reserve.
 At the end of the period, the Chiefs chose to activate him.
 The first game after he was activated to the active roster, the Chiefs placed him on their inactive list for the game.
 Houston finally saw his first game action against the Tampa Bay Buccaneers in Week 11, easing into things with just two tackles.
 He then turned in a dominant performance against the Denver Broncos in Week 12, finishing the game with 10 tackles and three sacks, one of which forced a fumble and resulted in a safety.
 He finished the 2016 season only playing five games, recording 21 tackles and four sacks.
 Despite missing most of the season, Houston was still ranked 76th by his peers on the NFL Top 100 Players of 2017.

+2017

+In Week 1, against the Patriots, Houston had two sacks in the 42–27 win.
+In Week 8, against the Broncos, he had two sacks in the 29–19 win.
+He had 9.5 sacks, 59 total tackles (46 solo), five passes defended, and one fumble recovery in the 2017 season.
+He had a sack in the Chiefs' 22–21 loss to the Titans in the Wild Card Round.